Breastfeeding Tips: 4 Ways to Ensure Breastfeeding Success

 • Guide your baby's head away from your chest

-3. Find a breastfeeding hold that works for you
+3. Find a breastfeeding position that works for you

 There are different breastfeeding holds and the best one is the one that is most comfortable for you and your baby.
 What may have worked during one feed, may not always work in the next.
 Continue trying different holds until you find what works best for you and your baby.